 - Income proof: The minimum income required to apply for the visa is around EUR 3,500 monthly (about almost $4,000).
 If the applicant’s family is joining him, this number increases by 20% for his partner and 15% per child.

 - Health insurance: you need to be covered with at least EUR 30,000 for health and accidents.
+As a digital nomad, it might be a good idea to consider SafetyWing insurance that caters for digital nomads all over the world.

 - Criminal record: you need a clean record from your home country to apply for the visa.